kukrik/qcubed-new-project-sample/README.md

             - ....

-Open browser to point to  page like
+**Open browser to point to  page like**

 http://localhost/Web_page/public/index.php/

-To do:
+## To do:
 installation file for
-creating db , set project title , authentication module , editing some configuration.php variables
+creating db , set project title , authentication module , editing some configuration.php variables ,
+better mod_rewrite and security settings .